 Re-2 facilities manager shutting off the lights after 18 years

-After over 18 years with the district, the Garfield Re-2's long-time facilities director will be hanging up his hard hat and saying goodbye to his master set of keys.
+After more than 18 years with the school district, Craig Jay, Garfield Re-2's long-time facilities director, will be hanging up his hard hat and saying goodbye to his master set of keys.
 His last day will be Jan.
 31.

 "I've been carrying around these keys for over 18 years," he said as he opened one of the rooms of the Learning Opportunity Center before placing his set in his back pocket for one of the last times.